-If an employee wants to report a breach or suspected breach, or if an employee wants information about confidentiality and privacy policies, they may contact any of the HIPAA officers listed above.
+If you need to report a breach or suspected breach, or if you want information about confidentiality and privacy policies, You should work within the provider's chain of command.
+If that is not reasonable or practicable, the individuals listed above can provide guidance.
 Reports may be made by phone, e-mail, or in person.